How To Get Kids Interested In Sports - Best Sports For Kids

 Gone are the days of laying one’s safety on the line for a sport.
 Injuries are painful, inconvenient and expensive, and they can easily lead to children putting some distance between themselves and sports.
 If your child plays high-impact sports like football or hockey, stress the importance of safety — sports do not have to be dangerous, and it is very possible to play them safely!

-Also prioritize plenty of time for rest and recuperation.
+Also, prioritize plenty of time for rest and recuperation.
 The off-season does not need to be devoted to intense conditioning, but rather should include a mixture of other activities.
+This mixture will encourage your child to develop a balance between their personal lives and team sports.
+By striking a balance between physical activity and other aspects of their life, your child will develop a longer-term interest in their sport since they won't get burned out or become overworked.

 How Sports Form Friendships